 - We are preparing the final version for execution, or

-- We are negotiating a long and complex agreement with more than two parties involved.
+- We are managing multiple versions of a long and complex agreement with more than two parties involved.

 Here’s how to accept or clear all formatting changes from your contract: